 - LPWAN networks also support more devices over a larger coverage area than consumer mobile technologies and have better bi-directionality capabilities

-- Networks like WiFi and Bluetooth are more adequate for consumer-level IoT applications, however LPWAN is more abundant in industrial IoT, civic and commercial applications
+- Networks like WiFi and Bluetooth are more adequate for consumer-level IoT applications, however, LPWAN is more abundant in industrial IoT, civic and commercial applications

 LPWAN is the cumulative network that encompasses LoRaWAN.
 Hence, the two are not synonymous, but instead two separate networks.
-LPWAN came first, and then adopted under it several networks that each had their unique historical upbringing.
+LPWAN came first and then adopted under it several networks that each had their unique historical upbringing.
 Some of these adopted networks include AlarmNet (which was later taken under ownership by Honeywell), the 2G network, and LoRaWAN, which was created by a group called the LoRa alliance in 2014 and is amongst the leading and favorite protocols for connected devices.

 How LoRaWAN Works:

-Note: A list of common terms and definitions have been included at the end of this post as a Glossary.
+NOTE: A list of common terms and definitions have been included at the end of this post as a Glossary.

-Using the infographic above, sensor connecting to the internet are referred to as end–devices.
+Using the infographic above, sensor connecting to the internet is referred to as end–devices.
 Whenever the sensor takes a reading the device conditionally sends a signal (data packet) that the gateways to capture the data.
 Now that data at the gateway uses FSK (Frequency Shift Keying) to transmit that data as efficiently as possible to the server using a process called the Chirp Spread Spectrum (CSS).
 As the data packet from the end device enters the circuitry of the gateway, it comes in “chirps,” or symbols that represent digital information (like below).
 The chirp is then parsed down to the frequency domain and then a modulated signal to efficient data transport.

 The LoRa hardware, after converting the input signal to the frequency domain, is searching within the frequency band for other, better frequency channels that can carry the signal.
 Once the gateway finds one, this whole process modulates the input signal’s frequency to make it more energy efficient, and then “shifts” (hence the “S” in FSK) the signal to that channel for quick data transmission.